Nebraska Revised Statute 19-1401

 Municipal heat, light, and ice plants; construction; operation.

-Primary cities, first-class cities, second-class cities, and villages shall have the power to purchase, construct, maintain and improve heating and lighting systems and ice plants for the use of their respective municipalities and the inhabitants thereof.
+Cities of the primary class, cities of the first class, cities of the second class, and villages shall have the power to purchase, construct, maintain, and improve heating and lighting systems and ice plants for the use of their respective municipalities and the inhabitants thereof.